ccamel/go-graphql-subscription-example/README.md

 The message should be displayed on the browser.

 ## How to play with it using Redis?

+⚠️ Redis implementation does not support offsets (i.e. the capability to resume at some point in time).

 ### 1. Start Redis